OffchainLabs/nitro/changelog/kolbyml-nit-4873.md

 ### Fixed
-- Allow custom genesis configuration to take precedence over `init.empty`, so operators do not need to explicitly set `init.empty=false` when providing a genesis file.
+- Do not require `init.empty=false` when `init.genesis-json-file-directory` provides a custom genesis file.